LFM57/StubX/README.md

 10 + 20
 say "The result is: " + ~
 -- Output: The result is: 30

+-- Using new V2 features
+attempt:
+    read "config.txt"
+recover:
+    say "Config missing, using defaults." end
 ```

 ## About the Project